-Using the left and right arrow keys on the Latitude and Longitude items on the main screen, is a quick way to make a few movements on the map, but if you want to explore in more depth, use Navigation Mode.
-When navigation mode is in use, you may use all four arrow keys to explore the map.
+Using the left and right arrow keys on the Latitude and Longitude items on the main screen is a quick way to make a few movements on the map, but if you want to explore in more depth, use Navigation Mode.
+When navigation mode is in use, you may use all four arrow keys or the North, South, East, and West buttons to explore the map.
 As you move, Nearby Explorer notifies you about any of the items checked on the main screen.
-To turn on Navigation Mode you (1) hold Select until the context menu appears and (2) check the Navigation Mode option.
+To turn on Navigation Mode, (1) hold Select until the context menu appears and (2) check the Navigation Mode option.

-In Navigation Mode, the four arrow keys move as follows:
+In Navigation Mode, the buttons and four arrow keys move as follows:

-By default, each arrow key press moves 20 yards.
+By default, each arrow key press or button click moves 20 yards.
 You may change the movement distance by following these steps:

 The Accuracy setting provides a number to be considered as a range.
 For instance, if NE shows "2 Yards" the program is fairly confident that it knows your position within 2 yards.
 The smaller the number, the more accurate you should consider Nearby Explorer's information.

 The number of satellites affects the accuracy.
 The more satellites, the better the accuracy.
 You need at least four satellites to get an accurate position.
 It is not unusual to get 11 or 12.
 If you have the box checked for Number of Satellites, NE announces the available number and update changes.

 The Show/Hide Items option on the main screen lets you customize what appears on the screen.
 All items appear by default, but you may find you rarely ever care about some of them.